4.2. Declarative Obfuscation Using Custom Attributes

 [assembly: Obfuscation(Feature = "string encryption", Exclude = false)]

 Contoso.Engine assembly as source code files.
 So both directives find their ways into resulting compiled

 What happens when Eazfuscator.NET sees conflicting obfuscation directives in input assembly?
 The exact semantics depends on a directive.
 Eazfuscator.NET may just take the least permissive directive for features like string encryption.
 Another strategy is to take the very first directive and abandon the rest (note that C# and many other .NET compilers do not guarantee the order of custom attributes in resulting compiled assembly).
 Nevertheless this is not what you want when it comes to several configuration sources where you want to have priorities.
 E.g. directives defined in

-ObfuscationSettings.cs file should have higher priority than those defined in
+ObfuscationSettings.cs file should have a higher priority than those defined in

 So how to achieve the prioritization of obfuscation attributes?
-Just follow priority syntax described below.
+Priority syntax described below makes that possible.